JustToThePoint English Website Version

 1. If w is received, compute wH.

-2. is uH the zero vector?
-If wH = 0 ⇒ We assume no errors took place during the transmission.
+2. is wH the zero vector?
+If wH = 0 ⇒ We assume no errors took place during the transmission 😀, good!

-3. If wH equals s times the ith row of H, then decode w as w - sei where ei is the ith row of In = w - (0 ··· s ··· 0).
+3. If there is exactly one instance of a non-zero element of the field, say s ∈ F*, such that wH equals s times the ith row of H, then decode w as w - sei where ei is the ith row of In = w - (0 ··· sith component or position ··· 0).
 If there is more that one such instance, do not decode.
 If the code is binary, we simply change the ith position of w.

 4. If the last two cases do not happen, assume more than two error occur, and do not decode.